 The Degrees of Burn Injuries

 Burn injuries range from relatively minor to life-altering.
-Unlike most injuries, like say broken bones, the types of burn injuries from serious accidents have different levels based on the degree of the burn.
 There are four degrees of burn injuries.

 First-degree burns are the least serious burns of the four.
-They typically cause mild discomfort similar to bad sun burns.
-First-degree burns typically heal in about two weeks, and you usually do not have to visit the doctor to treat them.
+They typically cause mild discomfort similar to bad sunburns.
+First-degree burns typically heal in less than two weeks, and you usually do not have to visit the doctor to treat them.

 - Dry skin

 - Numbness or tingling

 Second-degree burns are a bit more serious than first-degree burns.
 First-degree burns damage the outer layer of your skin.
 Second-degree burns damage the outer layer and the layer just underneath it.
 You can usually treat second-degree burns at home.
 But in cases of severe second-degree burns, you may require skin grafts.